asmjit/asmjit/README.md

   a.movups(ptr(eax), xmm0);               // Store the result to [eax].
   a.ret();                                // Return from function.

-  // Now we have two options if we want to do something with the code hold
-  // by CodeHolder.
-In order to use it we must first sync X86Assembler with
-  // the CodeHolder as it doesn't do it for every instruction it generates for
-  // performance reasons.
-The options are:
-  //
-  //   1.
-Detach X86Assembler from CodeHolder (will automatically sync).
-  //   2.
-Sync explicitly, allows to use X86Assembler again if needed.
-  //
-  // NOTE: AsmJit always syncs internally when CodeHolder needs to access these
-  // buffers and knows that there is an Assembler attached, so you have to sync
-  // explicitly only if you bypass CodeHolder and intend to do something on your
-  // own.
-  code.sync();                            // So let's sync, it's easy.

   // We have no Runtime this time, it's on us what we do with the code.
   // CodeHolder stores code in SectionEntry, which embeds CodeSection
   // and CodeBuffer structures.
 We are interested in section's CodeBuffer only.